VogtRyan/Pisces/README.txt

 - E is 256-bit AES in CBC mode;
 - H is SHA3-512; and,
-- KDF is [FIXME]
+- KDF is Argon2id using 6 GiB memory, 4 lanes, 1 pass, and a 128-bit salt

-Because of these choices, R is 512 bits in length; I and J are 128 bits in length; and, S is 128 bits in length.
+As such, I and J are 128 bits each, K is 256 bits, R is 512 bits, and S is 128 bits.

 -------------------------------------------------------------------------------